 ECON 2620 Principles of Macroeconomics

 Political science majors satisfy the Writing Requirement for Majors by completing POSC 1710 and POSC 2200.
-You complete the Liberal Arts and Sciences Core Writing Requirement with two other writing-intensive courses (CORE 1000 and CORE 3990).
+You complete the Liberal Arts and Sciences Core Writing Requirement with two other writing-intensive courses (CORE 1000 or 2000, CORE 3990).